elescj/projects/010-street-view/README.md

 - [How to Run](#how-to-run)

 ## 👓 Overview
-This project implements a **deep learning pipeline** for **classifying written digits from stree-view house numbers** into their respective categories (0-9).
-Using **Convolutional Neural Networks (CNNs)**, the model learns visual patterns that capture the unique characteristics of each writting digit, allowing it to accurately classify previously unseen (unlabeled) images.
+This project implements a **deep learning pipeline** to **classify written digits (0-9) from stree-view house numbers** using **Convolutional Neural Networks (CNNs)**.
+The model learns visual patterns that capture the unique characteristics of each digit, enabling accurate classification of previously unseen (unlabeled) images.

 The pipeline includes:
 - **Data preprocessing and image handling**
-- **Design and implementation of three CNN architectures**
+- **Design and implementation of two CNN architectures**
 - **Model training, evaluation, and performance comparison**
-- **Prediction on the test data and evaluation**
+- **Prediction on the test data and assessment of model accuracy**

 ## 📊 Dataset